Toward Supergravity Spectral Action: Spectral action of pure gravity

 where $C_{\mu \nu \rho \sigma}$ is the Weyl tensor of conformal gravity $ C_{\mu \nu \rho \sigma}C^{\mu \nu \rho \sigma} = R_{\mu \nu \rho \sigma}R^{\mu \nu \rho \sigma} - 2R_{\mu \nu}R^{\mu \nu} + \frac{1}{3}R^2$ and the Euler characteristic $\chi_E$ is given by, $\chi_E = \frac{1}{32\pi}\int{d^4x \sqrt{g} R^*R^*}$ with $ R^*R^* = R_{\mu \nu \rho \sigma}R^{\mu \nu \rho \sigma} - 4R_{\mu \nu}R^{\mu \nu} + R^2$, the Gauss-Bonnet topological invariant.

 For this particular Dirac operator the spectral action is

 where $\alpha$, $\beta$ and $\gamma$ are constants.
 The spectral action gives the Hilbert-Einstein action with corrections.
 The action above is of particular interest, because this same expression has been considered as a good candidate for a renormalizable and ghost free theory of gravity \cite{Lu_Pope1,Lu_Pope2}.
 In the next section we consider the Dirac operator of $\mathcal{N}$ = 1 Euclidean supergravity and calculate the Seeley-Dewitt coefficients associated with its spectral action.
-The calculation of this action gives the natural supersymmetric extension of the spectral action for gravity and, as mentioned in the introduction, it has already been shown that under certain conditions \cite{Vancea1,Vancea2} the eigenvalues of the supergravity Dirac operator can be considered as observables.
+The calculation of this action gives a ``generalized effective bosonic action'' being the natural supersymmetric extension of the spectral action for gravity, not including the appropriate matter fermionic terms that we would need to complete the supersymmetry.
+A procedure that one should perform at any desired order in the expansion due to the fact that we do not know a general expression for the ``matter fermionic'' supersymmetric action corresponding to the spectral action \cite{17}.
+As mentioned in the introduction, it has already been shown that under certain conditions \cite{Vancea1,Vancea2} the eigenvalues of the supergravity Dirac operator we use can be considered as observables of Euclidean supergravity.